SShasholko/College-Event-Ticketing-Platform--Django-e-commerce-project---2-/README.md

 ## 🫶 Acknowledgements
 - **My Son**: Thank you for your enthusiasm and patience.
 Love you!
-- **My Friends**: Heartfelt appreciation to my friends for dedicating their time to test the website and providing constructive feedback, helping to refine and improve the user experience.
+- **My Friends**: Heartfelt appreciation to my friends for dedicating their time to test the project and providing constructive feedback, helping to refine and improve the user experience.
 - **My Mentor**: Gratitude to Marcel for guiding me through the development process and offering invaluable advice and expertise.

 ## 💻 Development Team